BenHenderson09/Microservice-Architecture/readme.md

 to manage a group of containers.

 ## Project details
-- Containers build with Docker
+- Containers built with Docker
 - Nginx reverse proxy used to serve static content and assign routes
 - NodeJS containers run REST APIs and render EJS files
 - MongoDB used as database (For persistent storage, mount a volume your filesystem)